Oh My Joy!

 What binding service do you offer?

-I currently do not offer binding services.
-However, if you have any questions please feel free to contact me!
+I currently offer complete binding (machine sewn to front and back of your quilt) for $0.30 per inch!
+If you have any questions please feel free to contact me!

 Pantograph/Pattern and Thread